venkateshsoftnet/DOTNetCoreWithCleanArchitecture/README.md

   Visual Studio 2019 IDE

 # Build and Run the Repository
 Build any .NET Core project using the .NET Core CLI, which is installed with the [.NET Core SDK](https://dotnet.microsoft.com/download).
-Then run these commands from the CLI in the directory of this project:<br />
+Then run these commands from the CLI in the directory of this project (src\TFLAssessment.Console) :<br />

 ``dotnet build``<br />
 ``dotnet run``<br />